techiescamp/devops-tools/README.md

 * **[Sonarqube](https://www.sonarqube.org/)** (Free & Enterprise): SonarQube offers a comprehensive suite for continuous code quality inspection.
 It automates reviews with static code analysis to detect bugs, code smells, and security vulnerabilities.
 * **[Checkmarx](https://www.checkmarx.com/)** (Enterprise): Checkmarx is a leading solution in software security, adept at identifying, tracking, and rectifying both technical and logical security flaws in the source code.
-* **[Twistlock](https://www.paloaltonetworks.com/prisma/cloud)** (Enterprise): Twistlock is an innovator in container security.
-During runtime, Twistlock scans container images for known vulnerabilities in the software packages and libraries they contain.
-It's new name is Prisma Cloud.
 * **[Acunetix](https://www.acunetix.com/)** (Enterprise): Acunetix is a proprietary web vulnerability scanner capable of autonomously crawling and scanning web applications to identify diverse security concerns.
 It comes under DAST tools.
 * **[PMD](https://pmd.github.io/)** (Open Source): PMD is a versatile static code analyzer.
 It can detect a wide range of programming flaws across multiple languages.